nickazg/TheConstructSmartContract/README.md

 ## Funding Roadmap
 At the project proposal stage, project creators will pre-determine milestones and fundings stages which make up the development of the product.
 This makes up the **Funding Roadmap**.
 The Funding Roadmap is publicly accessible to potential investors and the general public, aiming for transparency along the process.
-Crowdfunding underpins the Funding Roadmap, as funds are traded for a predetermined financial stake in the project, we call this Smart Token Shares.
+Crowdfunding underpins the Funding Roadmap, as funds are traded for a predetermined financial stake in the project, we call this Project Sub Token.

 <p align="center">
   <img